First all-flavor search for transient neutrino emission using 3-years of IceCube DeepCore data: Analysis method

 The background rate is not constant as a function of the azimuth angle due to the detector geometry having slightly different atmospheric muon rejection efficiency and neutrino acceptance, and is also not constant in time as a result of seasonal temperature variations in the atmosphere.
-In order to account for the fluctuations in time and azimuth, the discovery potential is estimated with an increased background rate of 15\%.
+In order to account for the fluctuations in time and azimuth, the discovery potential and sensitivity are estimated with an increased background rate of 15\%, by randomly duplicating 15\% of the events and adding them to the scrambled background.
 The result of an increase in the background is shown in Figure~\ref{fig: Sen_dis_15}, where the discovery potential is worsened by less than 5\%.
+Likewise, a decrease of 15\% in the background rate yields a less than 5\% better discovery potential.